Cluster decomposition: Formulation

 By translational invariance, a translation of all particles cannot change the S-matrix, therefore $\tilde S_{\beta \alpha}$ must be proportional to a momentum conserving delta function $\delta (\Sigma \boldsymbol p)$ to ensure that the translation exponential factor vanishes.
 If there is an additional delta function of only a subset of momenta corresponding to some cluster of particles, then this cluster can be moved arbitrarily far through a translation without changing the S-matrix, which would violate cluster decomposition.
-This means that in momentum space the property requires that the S-matrix only has a single delta function.
+This means that in momentum space cluster decomposition requires that the S-matrix only has a single delta function.